 68 Haywood Street Temporary Uses

-The primary goal of opening the site for temporary uses is to activate the space, which would otherwise be vacant, on an interim basis while next steps towards long-term planning and implementation are underway.
+The primary goal of opening these sites for temporary use is to activate the properties, which would otherwise be vacant, on an interim basis while next steps towards long-term planning and implementation are underway.

-A Request for Expression of Interests (RFEI) was released on June 2, 2017 for individuals or organizations interested in organizing regularly scheduled pop-up programs on the site.
+To kick-off programs at 68 Haywood Street, a Request for Expression of Interests (RFEI) was released on June 2, 2017 for individuals or organizations interested in organizing regularly scheduled pop-up programs on the site.
 The deadline for submissions was June 26, 2017.
-Here are the resulting activities.
+The resulting activities are here.

 Asheville Grown Business Alliance: Venture Local Fair (website)